 Even if your visit isn’t during high season, still be prepared for influx of tourists (student groups can be seen year-round) and pre-purchase your ticket.

 Pre-purchased tickets are for designated times and cannot be refunded, so arrive to the first security checkpoint at least an hour before your lift time and be in appropriate lift line (different colors will designate ticket type) at least 15 minutes before the lift departs.

 Target purchasing your ticket a few weeks in advance if possible.

 Do not fear if you cannot get your ticket in advance.
 Just allow extra time in line to purchase a ticket and go during the off-times for smaller lines.

 Want more of a personal touch, or be pampered, during your solo Eiffel Tower visit?
 I don’t blame you.

-There are a number of guided tours you can choose from.
-I’ve provided you some options below to get you started.
+Here are a number of guided tours you can choose from to get you started.

 Dining Around the Eiffel Tower

 Didn’t dine at the Eiffel Tower?
 Not to worry.
 This is Paris and bistros and cafes abound nearby.
 Try some of these Parisian dining options when your feet are firmly on the ground.

 The Eiffel Tower lights up when the sun goes down.